Northern freetail bat

-The northern freetail bat (Chaerephon jobensis) is a species of bat found in Yapen, Seram Island, Western New Guinea and Northern Australia.
+The northern freetail bat (Mops jobensis) is a species of bat found in Yapen, Seram Island, Western New Guinea and Northern Australia.

 Taxonomy and etymology

 It was described as a new species in 1902 by American zoologist Gerrit Smith Miller Jr.

 Miller placed it in the now-defunct genus Nyctinomus, naming it Nyctinomus jobensis.

 Miller likely chose the species name "jobensis" because the holotype was discovered on Jobie Island near the community of Ansus.

 The holotype was collected by Italian naturalist Odoardo Beccari.

 Description

 It has been described as having "features reminiscent of Darth Vader."

 From head to tail, it is approximately 98 mm long.

 Its head and body is 80-90 mm long, and its tail is 35-45 mm long.